-The employer electronically submits the wage request on the ETA Form 9141 on the DOL’s websitehttp://icert.doleta.gov/.
+The employer electronically submits the wage request on the ETA Form 9141 on the DOL’s website.
 The ETA Form 9141 provides the DOL with information about the position’s job duties, worksite location, hours, and so forth.
-The DOL usually issues wages in five to seven weeks, but this time frame can vary.
+As of late 2016, the DOL has been taking four months to issue wage determinations.

 After the employer receives the wage, the employer places the job advertisements.
 The ads don't need to include every detail about the position.
 The PERM regulations require the advertisements to name the employer, direct job applicants on how to send resumes to the employer, provide a sufficiently detailed description of the job to inform applicants of the duties, and indicate the worksite area(s) so applicants will know where they would need to live in order to fill the job.

 Along with these three ads, the employer must post a notice that it is filing a PERM.
 The notice of filing is posted at the worksite location for ten consecutive business days (weekends do not count unless the employer can show it is open for business on weekends).
 This notice is not another advertisement.
 Its purpose is to inform the employer’s current workers about the PERM.
-The notice must contain the job title, duties, requirements, an attestation that it was posted for ten business days, and the following language:
+The notice must contain the employer’s name, job title, duties, requirements, job location, wage (which complies with the prevailing wage requirement), an attestation that it was posted for ten business days, and the following language:

 Also, if the employer has electronic or printed in-house media, (such as a company-wide newsletter), the employer must post the notice of filing in this media, using its normal procedures for notifying employees of job opportunities.

 After the employer takes the notice down, it must make a notation on the notice of how many responses it received to the notice.